DoctorMage/Roguelike-Adventures-and-Dungeons/README.md

 Just confirm, game will make a backup of your world just in case.

-What other major internal changes you should expect: tweaked some generations of world structures and terrain(villages, cave variants, ravines, dungeons) which should lead to faster chunk loading.

 Stay tuned!
-Be a part of this revamp - leave your feedback and suggestions in our discord server!
+Be a part of this update - leave your feedback and suggestions in our discord server!

 Main changes:
 * More quest fixes